glasket/pogext/README.md

 ## How do I install it?

-Check out the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/actual-pogchamp/gbkjnejppojphhgjpfnbbmnohmgbbbdg).\
+Check out the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/actual-pogchamp/gbkjnejppojphhgjpfnbbmnohmgbbbdg) or on [AMO](https://addons.mozilla.org/en-US/firefox/addon/actual-pogchamp/).\
 \
 You can also check the [releases page](https://github.com/Glasket/pogext/releases), the latest version will always be there with instructions on how to install it manually.